moq-wg/moq-transport/draft-ietf-moq-transport.md

 Max Cache Duration value before the Object is sent.
 Exceeding the duration does not cause a change in the 'Object Status'.

+The Cache Duration is only expressed in the stream header, so the Object Forwarding Preference dictates the granularity of cache duration, because a single value applies to all Objects within the stream.
+For example, if a Group has two Objects, and the Object Forwarding Preference is 'Group', then only a single Max Cache Duration can be conveyed to a future subscriber, even if there was a substantial time gap between receiving the first and second Object.

 * Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.
 See {{object-status}} below.